-That being said, Saudi Arabia is also one of the strictest countries when it comes to speeding and parking tickets, along with rules about stopping mid-way, especially on a highway.
+That said, Saudi Arabia is one of the strictest countries regarding speeding and parking tickets, along with rules about stopping mid-way, especially on highways.

 This is because the country has the highest ratio of traffic deaths per 100,000 people.
 However, since 2019, road deaths have been reduced by 33% annually.

 If you are an expat coming from a country with a right-hand drive, you may need a bit of getting used to the left-hand drive.

 People coming from countries such as the United States, the United Kingdom, or Europe with a valid driver’s license may need to convert the license into a National Saudi Driving License.

 During this conversion process, such nationals may use their current driver’s license for three months.

 However, any other nationals need immediate conversion; their licenses are not valid for any period.
 GCC nationals, however, do not need this conversion; their licenses are valid.

 How can expats convert their driver’s licenses in Saudi Arabia?

 The converted driver’s license in Saudi Arabia has a validity of 10 years, just like in many countries.
 Even if you hold a valid driver’s license, you still have to appear for a computerized driving test to convert your license.